On the Money: AmEx Gold Card gets bigger perks, higher fee

 The Gold Card has, for some time, sat between the sub-$100 annual fee cards like Chase’s Sapphire Preferred, Citi’s ThankYou Premier Card and the super-premium cards like the Platinum Card or Sapphire Reserve, which grant airport lounge access or have big travel credits.
 Its positioning on the annual fee scale gave the Gold Card little direct competition, and made it popular with those looking for some perks but not looking to spend $500 just for the privilege of using a credit card.

-“It’s a staple product for us for years, and we wanted to add more value to it,” Scott said.
+“It’s a staple product for us for years, and we wanted to add more value to it,” Stocks said.

 Those who like to order in, or dine out, are going to get a big benefit from the new card.
 The Gold Card users will now get four Membership Rewards points per dollar spent on dining, which is up from two points per dollar spent.